Random4zn/Projects/CS-323/Project-1/ReadMe.txt

 * fashion of determining the correct output stack for 'id''+''id'
 * structure.
 *
-* Floating Point Errors:
-* There is a duplication of index
+* Error Handling:
+* Currently there is no feature to handle the errors rather than
+* a try and catch statement for out-of-bounds check.
 *
 * ----------------------------------------------------------------
 * CLASS | RuleSet_A2